thomaswangyiwen/thomaswangyiwen.github.io/_posts/2013-10-01-using-jekyll-to-build-blog1.md

 Generally speaking, I followed most of Jekyll-Bootstrap's tutorial.
 But there are some modifications needed to adopt while installing the Jekyll-based blog.
 Before we start, I have to say that:

-+ I don't want to write something that other people have already written on their pages.
-+ I just want to write a summary or memo for my late review.
++ I just want to mainly write a summary or memo for my late review.
 So this is not a pure toturial.

-Oh, and I want to reclaim my computer environment.
+Oh, and here I want to reclaim my computer environment.
 I'm using Ubuntu 12.04 LTS (debian-based) as my default desktop environment.

 Okay, let's do this.